Chris-moreton12/Peak-Walks/README.md

 # Technology Used

 ### Html
-> Used to structure my webpages and the bones of any web project
+> Used to structure my webpage.

 ### CSS
 > Used to style and add layout to my project.